PoisotLab/ms_network_prediction/manuscript.md

-Here we present a conceptual roadmap (@fig:conceptual) which shows a conceptual path from data to prediction of species interaction networks, incorporating several modeling frameworks.
+Here we present a conceptual roadmap (@fig:conceptual) which shows a conceptual path from data to prediction of species interaction networks, incorporating several modelling frameworks.
 We envisage this roadmap to be one conceptual path toward incorporating space in to our prediction of interaction networks, and developing spatially explicit models of networks and their properties.
 In the following sections we discuss the challenges and opportunities for this path